State and Federal Revenue Budgets -6a

 Measurement and Data Collection:

-The targets set for this measure are set by internal policy and will not change unless policy changes, regardless of performance.
+The targets for this measure are set by internal policy and will remain fixed unless the policy changes, regardless of performance.

 Result Driver